 e are also continuing the ABC series from Rod and Staff.
 We started these last year, and we’re just working through a couple of pages every other day.
 They provide practice in cutting, pasting, sorting, numbers, letters, shapes, habitats, etc, and my daughter still enjoys them very much.

 For reading and handwriting, we are using Nurturing Connections in Reading, which is a curriculum I am writing.
 It is a systematic phonics curriculum that connects visual, auditory, and kinesthetic activities to help children learn their letters, letter sounds or phonograms, and beginning reading practices.
-It also provides handwriting practice and beginning spelling.
+It also provides handwriting practice and beginning spelling, so it covers everything she needs.

 Kindergarten with Mom takes us about one hour a day and begins with a read aloud and song.
 We then do a Bible reading and a science or art activity from My Father’s World, along with a couple of pages from her ABC series, math, and reading.